szym10on/owning-a-server/README.md

 - People who didn't show interest, caused trouble or didn't feel comfortable in the administrative role were demoted.

-4. Having clear and effective rules is fundamental to maintaining a positive and well-managed Minecraft server, ensuring fair play, and fostering a welcoming and respectful community:
+<b>4.
+Having clear and effective rules is fundamental to maintaining a positive and well-managed Minecraft server, ensuring fair play, and fostering a welcoming and respectful community:</b>

 - For example our rules contained about 63 paragraphs for our gameplay, chat, fair play and other.

 - Having more advanced rules and guidelines for your staff members are really important.
 Create separate rules for your administration workers to use while being consistant and use them everytime they need.
 This type of rules will make your server look more professional and advanced.

-5. Having well organized Discord server can help people communicate and will make it easier to use it as third party chats.
+<b>5.
+Having well organized Discord server can help people communicate and will make it easier to use it as third party chats.</b>

 - Use your Discord server as addition to your Minecraft server.